 My most recent work has been created in egg tempera paints on traditional gesso panels.
 Here are the techniques that I use to create my egg tempera paintings.
-I am using the portrait of Lilu, the yellow Labrador, to illustrate my techniques.
+I am using the painting PRIDE FOR THE FALLEN, created in egg tempera and shell gold, to illustrate my techniques.

 First, I draw the composition onto the gesso panel, and then use thin washes of colour to create an under--painting.
 Egg tempera can't be used for impasto (thick layers of paint like those applied with a palette knife) as the paint layers will crack.
 One of the traditional techniques of working with egg tempera is to build the layers of colour in cross-hatched brushstrokes,but I find that very thin layers of washes work for me.

 I often change elements of the composition as I work, and the composition of this painting was changed a number of times as the piece developed.

 When I have the basic colours and shapes of the composition I start to cut textures into the painting using an engraving tool.

 I then place colour washes over engraved areas to give depth and texture.
 I then continue to create the painting with alternate layers of engraving and washes.

 Image size 18" x 24"

 Egg tempera and shell gold on a traditional gesso panel.